wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 that duplicated blocks are often clustered, i.e. most of them are produced in a small window, which makes prediction feasible.
 The predictor is very simple: only three bits are used to remember the most recent three block writes.
 The majority of the three bits is used as the prediction output.
-If the predictor indicates that the block might be a duplication, then we run deduplication and encryption serially
+If the predictor indicates that the block might be a duplication, then we run deduplication and encryption serially, because there is a large chance that the last step is not needed.
+If, on ther other hand, the predictor indicates otherwise, then we run both in parallel such that the critical path is only the longer of these two.
+Evaluation shows that three bits are sufficient to reach a prediction success rate of > 92%, which confirms the paper's observation.
+Note that whether the prediction is correct or not, the predictor state can always be updated using the result of deduplication.